 - Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs should restore vehicle to its original state.

 - Windshield wipers: vehicles must be equipped with windshield wipers in good working conditions.
-Cracks which prevent wipers from operating correctly may be illegal.
+If cracks prevent wipers from operating correctly they may be considered illegal.

 Federal cracked windshield regulations